Synthetic vs. Real Training Data for Visual Navigation: Experiments

 \textbf{Deployment.} \MethodName was deployed within the PlaceNav~\citep{suomela_placenav_2024} framework, which divides navigation into separate goal-reaching and subgoal selection policies.
 Subgoal selection was performed with a ResNet18~\citep{he_deep_2016} variant of the EigenPlaces~\citep{berton_eigenplaces_2023} place recognition model followed by Bayesian filtering.
 The subgoal selection and goal-reaching policies run in separate threads, both at \DeploymentLoopFrequency.
 To navigate a route, the robot is first teleoperated to capture map images.
 A new image is added to the topological map every \SI{5}{\second}, meaning node spacing of $\sim$\SI{1.5}{\metre} at robot speed of \SI{0.3}{\metre/\second}.
 During navigation, the robot follows the sequence of image goals from the beginning to the end of the route.

 \textbf{Evaluation.} We evaluated navigation performance by average \emph{success rate} (SR)~\citep{anderson_evaluation_2018}.
-Each test route is repeated 3 times with each method and we report the proportion of successful attempts.
-Similar to~\citep{suomela_placenav_2024}, a navigation episode is considered successful if the navigation system’s subgoal selection module localizes to the last image of the topological map.
+Similar to~\citep{suomela_placenav_2024}, a real-world navigation episode is considered successful if the navigation system’s subgoal selection module localizes to the last image of the topological map.
 An episode is unsuccessful if the robot collides with the environment or gets lost in such a way that it cannot return to the test route.
+In the simulator, we consider an episode successful if the agent arrives within \SI{0.4}{\meter} of the goal within 500 simulator steps.

-\textbf{Test environments.} The experiments were carried out in various indoor environments including a real apartment, offices, public spaces on a university campus, and a decommissioned nuclear fallout shelter.
+\textbf{Test environments.} The experiments were carried out in various indoor environments including a real apartment, offices, public spaces on a university campus, and a nuclear fallout shelter.
 The tests were limited to indoor environments to reduce the domain gap between the deployment and the simulated training environments.
 The test routes had different features relevant to navigation, illustrated in Figures~\ref{fig:test_env_types} and~\ref{fig:control_exp_illuminatinons_example}.
 The lengths of the test routes ranged from 5 to 25 meters.
-For more details about the test route types and route sampling procedure, see Appendix~\ref{sec:appendix_test_routes}